-SF2G riders like to go different speeds depending on their mood/hangover, so it's helpful when someone announces an upcoming ride to proclaim the intended pace.
+SF2G riders like to ride at a wide range of speeds, so it's helpful when someone announces an upcoming ride to proclaim the intended style of the event.
 Below are some guidelines we use.

-New riders: If you're unsure about which "style" to ride with, try an NRLB ride (no rider left behind -- first friday of every month) first.
-Also keep in mind there's a big difference between a 20 mph avg. over 10 miles, and the same over 40 miles with lots of traffic lights -- that's fast.
-Be conservative in estimating your fitness -- better to be cruising with ease than begging jesus for mercy.
+New riders: If you're at all unsure about which "style" to ride with, it's recommended you join an NRLB (no rider left behind) ride first to familiarize yourself with the route.
+Also keep in mind that there's a big difference between a 20mph avg. over a few miles, and the same over 40 miles and with lots of and stops/starts -- that's fast.
+If you're new, be conservative in estimating the style ride in which you'd best fit in.
+The average is a harsh mistress!

-Speeds, rolling times, regroups: The speeds below are rolling averages over the entire ~40 mile ride, which means there may be sprints or pacelines that are much faster.
-However, there are often regroup points (including at least the San Mateo restroom break), so you'll have a chance to catch up if you get dropped.
-Ride callers usually include such info; if not, ask.
+Speeds laid out below are the rolling average and apparent speeds over the entire 40-some miles of the bayway route, which means there may well be sprints/attacks/pacelines that are much faster.
+However, there are often regroup points (including, at least, the San Mateo restroom stop), so you'll have a chance to catch up if you get dropped.